dannisse/Valentines-Day-Error-Message/README.md

 *MAC USERS: If you do not have a WindowsOS, follow the instructions to download VirtualBox:* https://www.youtube.com/watch?v=lEvM-No4eQo
+## Usage

+1. **Download the Script:** Click on the "Download ZIP" button on the project repository to download the VBScript file.

+2. **Execution:**
+   - Locate the downloaded VBScript file.
+   - Double-click on the script to execute it.
+   - Enjoy the surprise as the prank unfolds!

+## Disclaimer

+This script is intended purely for fun and entertainment purposes.
+Make sure to use it responsibly, keeping in mind the feelings and preferences of the recipient.

+## Author

+[Dannisse Arenas]

+## License

+This project is licensed under the [MIT LICENSE].

 <!-- MARKDOWN LINKS & IMAGES -->